fabien0102/openapi-codegen/README.md

 **For backend:**

-This will generate you everything to be able to deliver a perfect API, spec driven.
+This will generate everything you need to deliver a perfect API, spec driven.

 ## Getting started